IsaHu-dev/Film-Memory-Quiz-Night/README.md

   - At the last stage of designing the web application, a congratulations page is included for users who score over 70%.
 An animation displaying confetti is added as visual simuli to congratulate the winner!

  ![RESULTS SCREEN](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/congrats.png)

+ ### Future Features

+  - For additional features and improvements to the application, I would add a leaderboard feature that allows users to compare their performance with others.
+This leaderboard would store user data in a database for tracking and comparison.

 - __UX DESIGN__